Articles

 Here's how:

 Step 1.
-Choose a software that works with web browsers
+Choose software that works with web browsers

 You can't display your announcements, widgets, and menus without the right software.